Jumper's Knee

 How to Prevent Jumper’s Knee

-A lot of the methods advised for preventing jumper’s knee fall under the category of “best practices” for athletic endeavors.
+A lot of the methods recommended for preventing jumper’s knee fall under the category of “best practices” for athletic endeavors.
 First, it is important to warm up and stretch before engaging in physical activity.

 Another important check is to make sure one is using proper technique when it comes to an athletic activity so that one doesn’t put unnecessary stress the knee’s tendons.
 In high school, I recall my strength training coach warning that if I did not improve my form when doing squats, I would blow out my knee or back, depending upon what weight-lifting faux pas I was committing on any given day.